 If you’re experiencing internet speed issues or you’re unhappy with the service you currently get, please note that with Virgin Media you get:

-- Our new Intelligent WiFi, designed to automatically sort WiFi issues for you
+- Our Intelligent WiFi, designed to automatically sort WiFi issues for you

-- Our QuickStart self-install box if your home is Virgin Media ready.
+- Our QuickStart self-installation box if your home is Virgin Media-ready